Berkshire Lakes, Florida

 Berkshire Lakes is a census-designated place (CDP) in western Collier County, Florida, United States.
 It is 5 mi east of Naples and is bordered to the northeast by Interstate 75.

 Berkshire Lakes was first listed as a CDP prior to the 2020 census.
+The population was 2,527 at the 2020 census.
+It is a part of the Naples-Marco Island, Florida Metropolitan Statistical Area.